+The MLO Link Information subelement is the same as the MLO Link Information element defined in 9.4.2.317 (MLO Link Information element).For MLO, the MLO Link Information subelement is included within the Transmit Stream/Category Measurement report to indicate the link whose TSF is used as the reference.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.